 By the time you reach the Marché aux Poissons (the old fish market of Brussels), it’s hard to imagine that you’re still just scratching the surface of what Brussels has to offer at Christmas.
 There are so many vendors selling food, genever, gluhwein, and all the tasty seasonal treats.
 If you’re in the market for gifts or souvenirs of any type, this is the place to look.

 Once you’re done shopping and eating your weight in Belgian chocolate, check out the carousel, get a bird’s eye view of the city from the Ferris wheel, or stop by the ice-skating rink at Place de la Monnaie.

-There are lots of fun things to do when you visit Brussels for the Christmas markets.
+There are lots of other fun things to do when you visit Brussels for the Christmas markets.

-The top of the Mont des Arts offers one of the best views in Brussels.
-Walk the few steps up the hill to the viewpoint adjacent to the Musical Instrument Museum to look out over the garden below and see the spire of Grand Place.
+If you like pretty views, head to the top of the Mont des Arts.
+At the viewpoint adjacent to the Musical Instrument Museum, you can look out over the garden below and see the spire of Grand Place.

-A 20-minute walk from Grand Place, you’ll find one of the best places in Belgium to try a lambic beer—Cantillon Brewery (aka Brasserie Cantillon).
-You can take a self-guided tour through the 100-year-old working brewery and see how their unique brews come to life.
+Just 20 minutes from Grand Place is one of the best places to try a lambic beer—Cantillon Brewery (aka Brasserie Cantillon).
+Take a self-guided tour through the 100-year-old working brewery and see how their unique brews come to life.
 The visit ends with a sampling (or more) of their famous gueuze and kriek lambics.